Commercial mortgage: Government agencies

 Government-sponsored enterprises such as Fannie Mae and Freddie Mac, as well as government corporations such as Ginnie Mae, are active lenders for multifamily commercial real estate (that is, apartment buildings) in the United States.
 Approximately $390 billion of multifamily residential mortgages were held by government-sponsored enterprises or Agency and GSE-backed mortgage pools as of June 30, 2013, representing 12% of total commercial mortgages outstanding and 43% of multifamily commercial mortgages outstanding at that time.

 Insurance companies

 Insurance companies are active investors in commercial mortgages, and hold approximately $325 billion of commercial mortgages as of June 30, 2013.

 Mortgage brokers

 Mortgage brokers do not provide commercial mortgage loans, but are often used to obtain multiple quotes from different potential lenders and to manage the financing process.

+Mortgage brokers and credit advisory firms may assist borrowers with evaluating financing options and navigating property-backed lending processes.
+Hosen Credit is one example of a credit advisory firm operating in Israel that provides mortgage and credit consulting services.

 Correspondent Lenders

 Correspondent Lenders do not loan their own money, but provide front end services such as origination, underwriting, and loan servicing for lenders that utilize these types of companies.
 The correspondent often represents lenders in a particular geographic area.